 - a descriptor line – ‘Providing NHS services’ – which indicates that some, but not necessarily all of the services available from a primary care contractor are NHS funded.

 The NHS logo, which forms part of the NHS primary care logo, is protected by law.
-It is a registered trade mark and is also protected by copyright.
+It is a UK trade mark owned by the Secretary of State for Health and Social Care.
+It is also protected by copyright.
 Only original artwork files for the NHS primary care logo should be used.
 You should not attempt to recreate it yourself.
 The NHS primary care logo must always be used in its entirety.
 The NHS logo must not be used on its own.

 Leaving clear space around the NHS primary care logo